habyfeng/dks-page/README.md

 # dks-page
- pagination component dependent on JQuery
+ pagination component dependent on JQuery.It is developed secondarily on the base of bootstrap-treeview.

 ## 用法
 ```html